apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 6 - Create a Node.js Proxy/README.md

       }
       else {
         // Create the query according to YQL requirements.
-        // No need to further sanitize the query param, because of tegex check above. var forecastQuery =
+        // No need to further sanitize the query param, because of regex check above. var forecastQuery =
            'SELECT * FROM weather.forecast WHERE woeid IN (SELECT woeid FROM geo.places(1) WHERE text="'+ request.query.zipcode +'")';